 A City Year is more than just a gap year

-During my senior year of high school, my parents really wanted me to take a gap year.
+After my senior year of high school, my parents really wanted me to take a gap year.
 Service and giving back to the community are a big part of how I was raised.
-My mom brought up the idea of doing City Year.
-My friends and family were familiar with City Year and its mission to help students stay in school and on track to graduation.
-Once I decided to apply, they were very supportive even though it meant moving to New York City on my own.
+My friends and family were familiar with City Year and its mission to help prepare students with the social, emotional and academic skills and mindsets to succeed in school and in life.
+Once I decided to take a gap year and apply, they were very supportive even though it meant moving to New York City on my own.

 One of the biggest things I learned from my experience is that doing a gap year with City Year isn't what some may imagine a gap year is like.
 It's different than traveling or doing part-time work.
 City Year is full-time and you will work harder than you ever have before.
 You will also mature, gain valuable skills and meet some of the most compassionate teammates who will become your lifelong best friends, all while devoting yourself to a cause greater than self.
 City Year is the motivation and focus you need after high school to find out which field you're passionate about, whether you want to go to college or take an alternate path.

 If you are passionate about social justice and equal opportunity, and willing to invest 50-55 hours a week of frustrating, emotional, but incredibly rewarding work, seriously consider applying to City Year!
 It's not easy, but you will meet some of the best people, have a better idea of what you want to do in life, and truly find about your passions and values.

 Editorial note: This post was originally published in January 2019.
 It’s been revised and reformatted to ensure information is up-to-date.

 Maybe you’ve heard of Howard University, Spellman College, Tennessee State or Morehouse?
 You’ve definitely heard of some of their most...Read more about HBCU alum shares why she serves with City Year